saschazar21/mdx-extended-loader/README.md

 ## How it works

+It works just as any other Webpack loader, although it is mainly targeted towards transpiling `mdx` and `md` files.

+### Initial situation

 Given the following project tree, where all the `mdx` files should be wrapped in a layout from the `layouts` directory:

 ```
 MyApp
 |
 ├─ pages
-|  ├ index.tsx
+|  ├ index.jsx
 |  ├ about.mdx
 |  ├─ blog
 |     ├ 2019-12-19_first-blog-post.mdx
 |
 ├─ layouts
-   ├ index.tsx
+   ├ index.jsx
-   ├ custom.tsx
+   ├ custom.jsx
 ```

-It works just as any other Webpack loader, although it is mainly targeted towards transpiling `mdx` and `md` files.
+### Goal

+With two files in the `layouts` directory, Webpack should look for `mdx` files in the project tree and wrap the most suitable layout around each of them.

+The file in the `pages/blog` directory includes a date string in its filename, so this information should be parsed as well.

+### Enter Webpack

+To achieve the goal, Webpack should do the following:

+1. parse information from the filename (_date_ and _title_)
+1. mix the data with possibly included frontmatter (e.g. _layout_, etc...)
+1. select a layout and wrap it around its contents

 Basically, a simple webpack rule for this use case might look like the following: